GlobalConqueror/winBASIC/README.md

 # COMMODORE BASIC V2 FOR WINDOWS

-A Windows interpreter Commodore 64 BASIC v2
+A Windows interpreter for Commodore 64 BASIC v2

 If compiling for Windows use:
   Clang: clang++ -pthread -std=c++17 -o BASIC.exe BASIC.cpp